rackerlabs/support-how-to/content/how-to/retired-articles/export-email-address-data-from-outlook-2011-for-mac/index.md

    {{<image src="file_export2011.png" alt="" title="">}}

-   The Export window displays.
+   The **Export** window displays.

-2. In the Export window, select **Outlook for Mac Data File(.olm)**, and then check off all of the items that you want to export.
-Click the right arrow in the lower right corner to continue.
+2. In the **Export** window, select **Outlook for Mac Data File(.olm)**, and then check all the items that you want to export.
+Click the right arrow in the lower-right corner to continue.

     {{<image src="items_export2011.png" alt="" title="">}}

 3. A dialog window appears asking if you want to delete items from Outlook after exporting.
-We do not recommend deleting anything.
-Select **No, do not delete items** and click the right arrow in the lower right corner to continue.
+   We recommend deleting nothing.
+Select **No, do not delete items**, and click the right arrow in the lower-right corner to continue.

     {{<image src="delete_export2011.png" alt="" title="">}}